BlueK1tt/DeployServer/README.md

 Update and deploy new servers and services on your home server from anywhere.

 (Currently) Send command through Curl request, making the server download github respository and deploy it using pm2.
-Eveyrthing on one device, using node multithread capabilties to share workload on CPU.
+Everything on one device, using node multithread capabilties to share workload on CPU.